kiewic/HeyHttp/README.md

-# What is HeyHttp and heyhttp.org?
+# What are HeyHttp and heyhttp.org?

 **HeyHttp** is a .NET C# console application that contains: